yuukiarchives/shogi-database/README.md

-# games
+# database
-The Complete Games of yuuki
+A database of shogi games